 When it comes to prudent investment decisions, it can often feel overwhelming to chose one option over the other.
 Stocks, equity, mutual funds, bank deposits, real estate, gold, commodities – the list seems to be never ending.
 The challenge in doing research is that, the proponents of each of these industries try to make it sound as if theirs is the best investment option.
-In this article, we will try to look at the two major investment options – Stocks & Real Estate – and try to explain in simple terms the correct way to choose one of the other.
+In this article, we will compare the two major investment options — Stocks and real estate investment — and explain in simple terms how to choose the option that best suits your financial goals, risk appetite, and long-term wealth creation plans.

 Before going in further, lets look at both these investment options in brief.